Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Results

-In this letter we probe the superconducting gap symmetry by measuring the temperature dependence of the London penetration depth.
-CeCu$_2$Si$_2$ single crystals were synthesized by a modified Bridgman technique using a self-flux method \cite{Seiro2010}.
-The temperature dependence of the London penetration depth shift $\Delta\lambda(T)=G\Delta f(T)$ was measured down to about 40~mK using a tunnel diode oscillator (TDO) based technique \cite{TDOmethod}, where $\Delta f(T)~=~f(T)-f(0)$, $f(T)$ is the resonant frequency of the TDO coil, and $G$ is a calibration constant \cite{Gfactor}.
-The samples were characterized using resistivity and specific heat measurements, as shown for the $S$-type sample in Fig.~\ref{CCSChar}(a).
+The samples were characterized using resistivity and specific heat measurements, as shown for the $S$-type sample in Fig.~1(a).
 The residual resistivity of the $S$-type sample in the normal state just above $T_c$ is $\rho_0~\approx~40~\mu\Omega$-cm, and a superconducting transition is observed, onsetting around 0.65~K and reaching zero resistivity at about 0.6~K. The transition width of $\approx0.05$~K is in line with recent reports \cite{Viyera2011}.
 The specific heat also shows a superconducting transition with $T_c~\approx~$0.64~K, similar to previous results \cite{Kittaka2014}.
-The $A/S$-type sample [Fig.~\ref{CCSChar}(b)] displays a superconducting transition, onsetting around 0.62~K, with a lower residual resistivity of $\rho_0~\approx~12~\mu\Omega$-cm.
+The $A/S$-type sample [Fig.~1(b)] displays a superconducting transition, onsetting around 0.62~K, with a lower residual resistivity of $\rho_0~\approx~12~\mu\Omega$-cm.
 The specific heat shows both an AFM transition at $T_N~\approx~$0.7~K and a superconducting transition at $T_c~\approx~$0.53~K.